DOCSIS Set-top Gateway

-DOCSIS Set-top Gateway (or DSG) is a specification describing how out-of-band data is delivered to a cable set-top box.
-Cable set-top boxes need a reliable source of out of band data for information such as program guides, channel lineups, and updated code images.
+DOCSIS Set-top Gateway (or DSG) is a specification for the transmission of out-of-band data through a cable-television (CATV) system to set-top boxes.
+This is most commonly used to deliver program guides, channel lineups, and firmware updates.

+DSG is an extension of the DOCSIS protocol governing cable modems, and applies to all versions of DOCSIS.
+Like DOCSIS, DSG was developed by CableLabs and contributing companies.

 Features

-DSG is an extension of the DOCSIS protocol governing cable modems, and applies to all versions of DOCSIS.

-The principal features of DSG are:

 One-way operation

 The original DOCSIS protocol supports only two way connectivity.
 A cable modem that is unable to acquire an upstream channel will give up and resume scanning for new channels.
 Likewise, persistent upstream errors will cause a cable modem to "reinitialize its MAC" and scan for new downstream channels.
 This behavior is appropriate for traditional cable modems, but not for cable set-top boxes.
 A cable set-top box still needs to acquire its out of band data even if the upstream channel is impaired.

 The DSG specification introduced one way (downstream only) modes of operation.
 When upstream errors occur, the set-top enters a downstream-only state, periodically attempting to reacquire the upstream channel.